R-CF/ncdfCF/README.md

 [![R-CMD-check](https://github.com/pvanlaake/ncdfCF/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/pvanlaake/ncdfCF/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The `ncdfCF` package provides an easy to use interface to NetCDF resources in R, either in local files or remotely on a THREDDS server.
+The `ncdfCF` package provides an easy to use interface to netCDF resources in R, either in local files or remotely on a THREDDS server.
 It is built on the `RNetCDF` package which, like package `ncdf4`, provides a basic interface to the `netcdf` library, but which lacks an